Li-Lab-SUSTech/LiteLoc/README.md

 |   |-- demo1_astig_npc                        // demo for training and inference of astigmatic PSF-based NPC imaging experiments.
 |   |-- demo2_tetrapod_npc                     // demo for training and inference of Tetrapod PSF-based NPC imaging experiments.
 |   |-- demo3_calibrate_psf                    // demo for PSF calibration using Python.
-|   |-- demo4_decode                           // demo for integrate DECODE in LiteLoc's acceleration framework.
+|   `-- demo4_decode                           // demo for integrate DECODE in LiteLoc's acceleration framework.
-|   `-- general_training_inference.ipynb       // a general training and inference process with intermediate results.
 |-- vector_psf                                 // module for generating vectorial PSF.
 |-- spline_psf                                 // module for generating C-spline interpolation PSF (from DECODE).
 |-- network